TosbackCgusBridge-Bot/CGUs-versions/Shutterfly/Privacy Policy.md

 5\.
 Information Sharing With Third Parties

 From time to time we share the personal information we collect with trusted companies who work with or on behalf of Shutterfly and its family of companies.
 We may share personal information between our family of companies.
 We may also combine personal information with publicly available information and information we receive from or cross-reference with our partners.
 These companies may use your personal information to enhance and personalize your shopping experience with us, to communicate with you about products and events that may be of interest to you and for other promotional purposes.
+Personal information shared with our marketing partners to deliver advertising tailored to your interests will be made anonymous by a third party.
 Information sharing allows us to introduce new resources based on your interests and needs.
 With that in mind, when you purchase an item, your customer information may be shared with other select companies whose products and services you may find useful and those select companies will handle, store, retain, use, share and access personal information in accordance with their own privacy policies, and Shutterfly and its family of companies disclaims any and all liability relating thereto.

 If you would prefer that we do not share your personal information with such third parties for their direct marketing purposes, you may submit an opt-out request as described in the section, “Opting Out of Information Sharing”.